-Expected MQTT message payload should be valid JSON object and should contain at least "ident" attribute for unique device identification.
+Expected MQTT message payload should be a valid JSON object and should contain at least an ident attribute for unique device identification.
 Other JSON object attributes like "timestamp", "position.latitude", "position.longitude" are optional.
-Look into other protocols for suggested attributes names and values.
+Check other protocols for suggested attribute names and values.

 It is possible to use flespi MQTT broker as a central hub between IoT devices, smart sensors or custom platforms publishers and channel subscriber.
 In order to use it you need:

-- Create flespi token with either no ACL or with MQTT ACL only and possibility to publish to messages/+.
-Use this token for connecting publishers to flespi MQTT broker.
+- Create a flespi token with either no ACL or with MQTT ACL only and possibility to publish to messages/+.
+Use this token to connect publishers to flespi MQTT broker.

 - Create another flespi token with either no ACL or with MQTT ACL only and possibility to subscribe to messages/+.
-Use this token for connecting subscribers to flespi MQTT broker.
+Use this token to connect subscribers to flespi MQTT broker.

-- You can test both tokens directly from flespi MQTT broker page: one page with first token will publish messages another one should subscribe to # and receive them.
+- You can test both tokens directly from the flespi MQTT broker page: one page with the first token will publish messages and another page should subscribe to # and receive them.

-- Then you need to create channel with mqtt protocol and configure it to connect to flespi MQTT broker: uri=mqtt.flespi.io:1883, username=2nd-token, topic=messages/+.
+- Then create a channel with MQTT protocol and configure it to connect to flespi MQTT broker: URI=mqtt.flespi.io:1883, username=2nd-token, topic=messages/+.

-- Enable/start channel and check in toolbox that you have no errors.
+- Enable/start the channel and check in the Toolbox that you have no errors.

-- Then you may publish messages from first web-page or directly from you smart sensors and they will appear in the channel and operate according to standard flespi telematics message pipeline - stored in device, re-published, streamed, etc.
+- Now you can publish messages from the first web-page or directly from your smart sensors, and the messages will appear in the channel and operate according to standard flespi telematics message pipeline - stored in the device, re-published, streamed, etc.

-It is possible to use just single token with no ACL for simplicity for both publishers and subscribers.
-Please look into tokens ACL article for more information.
+It is possible to use just one token with no ACL for simplicity for both publishers and subscribers.
+Please look into the tokens ACL article for more information.

-You may also use mqtt protocol to subscribe to messages from another flespi channel, just subscribe it to correct topic, e.g. flespi/message/gw/#, see flespi MQTT-API for more information.
+You may also use MQTT protocol to subscribe to messages from another flespi channel, just subscribe it to the correct topic, e.g. flespi/message/gw/#, see flespi MQTT-API for more information.